 Mayo Clinic developed many of the tools now regularly used during percutaneous nephrolithotomy.
 Mayo Clinic urologists were among the first to perform ureteroscopic stone removal and were instrumental in refining and improving the procedure.

 Mayo Clinic doctors and researchers actively study kidney stone causes, risk factors, prevention, diagnostic tests and treatment options and conduct clinical trials.
-Mayo Clinic is a founding member of Endourology Disease Group Excellence (EDGE), a research consortium of 12 academic institutions that specialize in kidney stone research and projects.
+Mayo Clinic is a member of the NIH-sponsored Urinary Stone Disease Research Network.

 Locations, travel and lodging